-You must work on your graded problem sets in assigned pairs (Note: pair, not triple or with my friends).
-Your partner will be a classmate in the same lab as you; your lab TA will assign you the first partner.
-We will switch partners twice (see syllabus).
+You must work on your graded problem sets in assigned pairs.
+Your partner will be signed up for the same lab as you; your lab TA will assign you the first partner.
+We will switch partners once or twice.

 Pair programming means that you and your partner work on the problem sets jointly.
 You read them together and you work on the solutions together.
 One of the lab’s purposes is to teach you how to work in pairs effectively; indeed, pairs are provably more effective than individuals in programming.
 The rough idea is this: One of you plays pilot, the other co-pilot.
 The pilot works on the keyboard and explains aloud what is going on; it is the co-pilot’s responsibility to question things that do not make sense.
 After a problem is solved to the satisfaction of both, you must switch roles.